tkurmann/micro_ros_setup/README.md

 ```

 ## Flashing micro-ROS firmware
+Note: Flashing is not supported by the coral-imx8 build.
+Please see the freertos repo for instructions

 In order to flash the target platform run `flash_firmware.sh` command.
 This step may need some platform-specific procedure to boot the platform in flashing mode: